Newborn Art by SJ Baldock

 In the comfort of our home-from-home studio, new mums and dads get the opportunity to sit back, relax and reflect on the arrival of this amazing little person that has filled their hearts with joy, while we capture some of the most precious artwork you will ever own.

-Read about what a typical session looks like: What to Expect from Your Newborn Photography Experience.
+Read about what a typical session looks like: What is a Newborn Photography Session?

 We start by booking a provisional date based on your due date and allow some ‘leeway’ around your date to allow for early or late arrivals.
 We know that babies arrive when they are ready, so don’t worry too much about your baby arriving early or late as I am used to being flexible to accommodate your baby’s arrival.